tabbybot/fake-news-detector/README.md

 ```
 python model.py
 ```
-This might take a lot of time, depending on your machine, and CUDA is available to you.
+This might take a lot of time, depending on your machine, and whether CUDA is available to you.

 If you wish to train the model with new dataset, just replace the files in data/ folder.